Blockstream/Jade/docs/index.rst

         "result": <32 bytes>
     }

-* In the case of Anti-Exfil signing, the inital returned data is the 'signer commitment' bytes (which the caller can use later to verify the AE signature).
+* If an Anti-Exfil signature was requested for the input, 'result' will contain the 'signer commitment' bytes which the caller can use later to verify the signature.
-* 'result' will be empty, if no signature was required for this input.
+* If no signature was requested, or 'ae_host_commitment' was omitted/empty in the request, then 'result' will be empty.

-Once all 'tx_input' messages have been sent, the caller must then send a 'get_signature' message for each input, passing the 'host entropy'.
+Once all 'tx_input' messages have been sent and replies received, the caller must then send a sign_tx_ae_get_signature_request_' message and await its reply for each input in turn.

 .. _sign_tx_ae_get_signature_request:

 get_signature request (sign_tx)
 -------------------------------

-* NOTE: The first reply is not sent until the user has explicitly confirmed signing on the hw.

-Request to fetch an Anti-Exfil signature, providing the 'host entropy' (as in sign_message_ae_get_signature_request_).
+Request to fetch a signature for a transaction input.

+* If an Anti-Exfil signature was requested for the input, 'ae_host_entropy' must be provided.
+* If no signature was requested, or 'ae_host_commitment' was omitted/empty in the request, then 'ae_host_entropy' must be omitted or empty.

 .. code-block:: cbor